voltagead/flaming-ironman/frameworks/wordpress/readme.md

 This is info about Wordpress as it pertains to Voltage.

-Here are some topics we need to nail down.
+Here are some topics we need to nail down:

-- Approved Plugins
+- Plugins - approved, restricted
-- Restricted Plugins?
-- Git Structure
+- Project structure
 - Starter Theme
 	- To Consider:
 		- Underscores.js
+- Procedures for updating clients' WordPress instances and related plugins